When A Gunman Is In the Building, What Will You Tell the Media?

 GUNS!
 Stop.
 I know it is an inflammatory topic.
 Let’s not go there.
 Is there a shooter in your business or school?
 Focus on that.
 You’ve just received news there’s a gunman in the cafeteria.
 Now what?

 First, you contact the police.
-They’ll have immediate and useful advice far beyond the scope of this article.
+They’ll offer immediate and useful advice far beyond the scope of this article.
 Read this FBI article getting into some of this.
 Read Active Shooter Resources too, also by the FBI.

 You weren’t hired to do this.